jacebenson/cedar/docs/docs/tutorial/chapter1/prerequisites.md

 ### Node.js and Yarn Versions

-During installation, RedwoodJS checks if your system meets version requirements for Node and Yarn:
+During installation, CedarJS checks if your system meets version requirements for Node and Yarn:

 - node: "=20.x"
 - yarn: ">=1.22.21"